ChameleonCloud/portal/documentation/data/allocations.md

 U.S. educational institution (this is often referred to as "PI status" by your organization).
 We do provide case-by-case exceptions to this guideline.

-If you have a [Chameleon user account](accounts.html) with PI status, you can [request an allocation](/allocation/request/).
+If you have a [Chameleon user account](../accounts) with PI status, you can [request an allocation](/allocation/request/).

 ## Activating a FutureGrid Allocation

 If you were the PI of a FutureGrid project, you already have an allocation on Chameleon, you just need to activate it.
-See our [FutureGrid allocation documentation](futuregrid/allocations.html) for more information.
+See our [FutureGrid allocation documentation](../futuregrid/allocations) for more information.

-{% endmarkdown %}
-{% endblock %}